 - Students who believe that their educational records contain information that is inaccurate, is misleading, or is otherwise in violation of their privacy or other rights may discuss their problems informally with the Registrar.
 The Registrar may agree to amend appropriate records.
 If not, the student will be notified within a reasonable period of time that the records will not be amended and will be informed by the Registrar of his/her right to a formal hearing.

-- Requests for a formal hearing must be made in writing to the Executive Dean of Student Services, who, within a reasonable period of time after receiving such written requests, will inform the student of the date, place, and time of the hearing.
+- Requests for a formal hearing must be made in writing to the VP, Enrollment Services & Student Success, who, within a reasonable period of time after receiving such written requests, will inform the student of the date, place, and time of the hearing.
 Students may present evidence relevant to the issues raised and may be assisted or represented at the hearing by one or more persons of their choice, including attorneys at the student's expense.
-The hearing panels, which will adjudicate such challenges, will contain five members from the staff of DMACC appointed by the Executive Dean of Student Services who will insure that the panel members have no vested interest in the outcome of the hearing.
+The hearing panels, which will adjudicate such challenges, will contain five members from the staff of DMACC appointed by the VP, Enrollment Services & Student Success who will insure that the panel members have no vested interest in the outcome of the hearing.

 - Decisions of the hearing panels will be final, will be based solely on the evidence presented at the hearing, will consist of written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered in writing to all parties concerned.
 If the decision is in favor of the student, the education records will be corrected or amended in accordance with the decision of the hearing panel.
 If the decision is unsatisfactory to the student, the student may place with the education records statements commenting on the information in the records or statements setting forth any reasons for disagreeing with the decision of the hearing panel.
 The statements will be placed in the education records and released whenever the records in question are disclosed.

-- A student who believes that the adjudication of his/her challenge was unfair, or not in keeping with the provisions of the Act, may request in writing assistance from the Executive Vice President of Academic Affairs.
+- A student who believes that the adjudication of his/her challenge was unfair, or not in keeping with the provisions of the Act, may request in writing assistance from the President.
 Further, students who believe their rights have been abridged may file complaints with the: Family Policy Compliance Office, U.S. Dept. of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5901, concerning the alleged failure of DMACC to comply with the Act.

 - A student who wishes to have information about his/her educational record released or exchanged may 1) sign an Authorization for Release/Exchange of Information Form in the Registrar's Office; 2) sign a comparable form, which may be provided in certain circumstances by the appropriate DMACC employee.